This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the India.

 In addition to the above, the Policyholders’ Regulations prescribe the claims procedure that is required to be followed by the insurers to ensure expeditious processing of claims.
 Insurers are required to pay interest at the rate of 2% above the prevalent bank rate, in cases where there is delayed payment of the claim amount or any other amount due under the policy.

 Insurers are also required to put in place proper grievance redressal procedures and mechanisms in accordance with the applicable provisions for the resolution of grievances of the policyholders.

 How are groups supervised, if at all?

 To avoid conflict of interest, ordinarily, two entities of the same group are not permitted to undertake the same line of insurance business.
-Furthermore, two entities under one group are ordinarily not granted licenses to act as insurance intermediaries.
+Furthermore, usually only one entity in a group will be granted a license/certificate of registration to act as an insurance intermediary.

 Do senior managers have to meet fit and proper requirements and/or be approved?

 All directors and key managerial personnel of insurers and insurance intermediaries are required to be compliant with the fit and proper criteria stipulated by the IRDAI under the respective regulations.

 Are there restrictions on outsourcing parts of the business?

 The outsourcing of business by Indian insurers/reinsurers, Branch Offices of Foreign Reinsurers and service companies set up under Lloyd’s India, is subject to the restrictions prescribed under the applicable law.
 IRDAI recently issued the IRDAI (Outsourcing of activities by Indian Insurers) Regulations 2017 to revise the existing guidelines and prescribe revised norms applicable to insurers vis-à-vis arrangements with third party service providers regarding such activities which an insurer is required to ordinarily perform itself.
 These regulations also expressly set out the list of core activities that an insurer is prohibited from outsourcing to third party service providers.